desmon91/desmond-s-website/src/pages/blog/connecting-postgresql-with-excel-in-windows.md

 <br/>

 Now you will see your table imported on the excel data model.
-Our next step is to import it as a pivot table on our excel sheet.
-Click the Pivot Table from the Home tab or ribbon on your data model and choose existing worksheet, then you can drag and drop from your query to row and column of your choosing.
-To make it even further, click on any cell inside your pivot table and navigate to the Analyze tab or ribbon, click the pivot chart and choose your suitable chart type, click OK and we are Done!
+Our next step is to import it as a **pivot table** on our excel sheet.
+Click the **Pivot Table** from the **Home** tab or ribbon on your data model and choose **existing worksheet**, then you can drag and drop from your query to row and column of your choosing.
+To make it even further, click on any cell inside your pivot table and navigate to the **Analyze** tab or ribbon, click the **pivot chart** and choose your suitable chart type, click OK and we are Done!

 <br/>